How to Conditionally Color Cells

 Troubleshooting

-• Verify you mapped the formula (clicked the {x} icon) rather than typing text
+• Verify you select the formula field name rather than typing text

 • Check that the field API name in your formula exactly matches the column's field name